 But sensuality?
 That went out with the nappy bins.

 So there I was, in the cusp of middle age, divorce-ravaged, single parenting, career-plate spinning, house-and-garden failing, on my way to the Paris of South America to learn a dance I’ve never danced, to find a bit of me I never knew was missing.

 Well, my mantra for middle age is ‘why not?” so…. why not?

 We must find our inner Goddesses and learn to strut our stuff.
-Use it or loose it, a sexologist told me recently (more research).
+Use it or lose it, a sexologist told me recently (more research).
 She was talking about sexuality, but I’m including sensuality in that advice too.
-Find it and use it or loose it and become the middle stereotype of frumpy slipper wearers we are all fighting against.
+Find it and use it or lose it and become the middle stereotype of frumpy slipper wearers we are all fighting against.

 I thought I would find this intimacy difficult.
 Being clutched closely by a strange sweaty man, and having to blindly follow his lead were pretty much my red flags in terms of intimacy.
 But it was strangely…. beautiful, even when it wasn’t with my rather gorgeous instructor.

 It is often said that tango is a metaphor for life; that the lessons you learn in the dance help you learn how to live better.
 In fact, there is even a branch of psychology called Tango Therapy (Psychotango in Spanish) that uses the dance to help with healing.